unforswearing/aliaser/README.md

 # aliaser

-> `aliaser` is a self-editing config-free alias management tool.
+> `aliaser` is a self-editing alias management tool.

 `aliaser` consists of a single bash function that stores aliases inside the script file itself.
 Take a look at [aliaser.sh](aliaser.sh) to see how this works -- aliases are stored at the bottom of the script file.